 How much

-The baseline is 150 minutes of moderate effort per week, or 75 minutes at higher intensity — this is the minimum, not the target.
-In practice, that looks like 3–5 sessions per week, ranging from 20 to 60 minutes depending on intensity and how your body feels that day.
-Even two consistent sessions will move the needle if that's genuinely what fits your life right now — but aim to build toward that baseline over time.
+The baseline is 150 minutes of moderate cardio per week, or 75 minutes at higher intensity — this is the minimum, not the target.
+In practice, that usually looks like 3–5 sessions per week, at least one at steady low intensity — even if that feels boring or even pointless at first.
+That said, even two consistent sessions will make a difference if that's what realistically fits your life right now.
+A dedicated post on LISS is coming soon.

 How intense

-Lower intensity, steady-state cardio — the kind where you can hold a conversation but feel like you're working — is excellent for cardiovascular health, fat metabolism, and recovery.
-It's sustainable, less taxing, and underrated.
-Higher intensity cardio, where you're genuinely breathless, produces strong adaptations in less time and has well-documented benefits for fitness and metabolic health.
+Lower-intensity steady-state cardio (LISS) — where you can hold a conversation but still feel like you're working — is effective for cardiovascular health, supports fat metabolism, and helps with recovery.
+Often underrated.
+Higher-intensity cardio (HIIT) — where you're genuinely breathless — creates stronger adaptations in less time and has clear benefits for fitness and metabolic health.
+If there are no contraindications, it should feature at least once a week.

-Both have a place.
-The mistake is doing everything at medium intensity — hard enough to feel tiring, not hard enough to drive real adaptation.
-Go easier on your easy days and harder on your hard days.
+Both matter.
+The common mistake is doing everything at moderate intensity — tiring, but not effective enough to drive real adaptation.
+On easy days go low intensity (LISS), on hard days go harder (HIIT).

 On timing

-There's a lot of noise about whether morning cardio burns more fat or whether fasted training is superior.
-The honest answer is that the effect is modest at best and the research is mixed.
-What matters far more is that you do it at a time you'll actually show up for.
-More on this in a dedicated post soon.
+There's a lot of debate around morning cardio and fasted training.
+The reality: the effect is small and the evidence is mixed.
+What matters far more is doing it regularly — you'll recognise the pattern in this post by now.
+More on training time of day in a dedicated post soon.

 What Really Matters for Strength